After careful consideration, the following minor changes have been forwarded for inclusion in the rules book for 2018.

 9. Bonus points (All categories)

-Five (5) points for a minimum of one satellite or any digital modes QSO involving a computer, smart phone or digital modes device.
+Five (5) points for a minimum of one satellite OR digital modes QSO involving a computer, smart phone or digital modes device.
 (For clarity thereafter 1 point per Satellite / Digital modes QSO).

 Five (5) points for the first successful same continent RaDAR to RaDAR QSO.